teja38/p_projects/IoT Raspberry Pi Firebase/README.md

 1. Create firebase account
 2. Generate new private key and provide that in the cred section in the code.
+3. Provide the database url in the given code.
+4. pip install firebase-admin

 Sample code